manestay/novel-chapter-dataset/README.md

 These scripts were last ran by the authors on 29 Mar 2021, on archived version only.

 # Alternatives
-A related book summarization dataset, maintained by a corporation with more resources (as opposed to us -overworked- highly-motivated PhD students) is https://github.com/salesforce/booksum.
+A related book summarization dataset, maintained by a corporation with more resources (as opposed to us ~~overworked~~ highly-motivated PhD students) is https://github.com/salesforce/booksum.
 Noting our bias towards our own dataset being what everyone should use, we recommend that one too.
 We'll be announcing a joint effort between authors of their work and ours soon!